 Afzal Habib: Co-Founder, Kidogo Early Years, Nairobi

 Customer expectations are transcending traditional industry boundaries.
-Engage thought-leaders around the ways in which increased access to technology is shaping customer expectations of services, and what this means for early care and education.
+This session explored some of the ways in which increased access to technology is shaping customer expectations of services, and what this means for early care and education.

 If we see parents and caregivers, teachers and even children themselves as customers within the early education space, we must understand how they expect to be engaged and what their “New Norm” is.